-The District's net position increased during the most recent fiscal year.
-The majority of the increase is the result of an increase in Developer contributions of capital assets.
+The District's net position decreased during the most recent fiscal year.
+The majority of the decrease was due to the conveyance of infrastructure improvements during the current fiscal year.

 Key elements of the change in net position are reflected in the following table: